CUSTOMER ANALYTICS2025-12-04

 Expand your business: What will you do if you get multiple new clients at once?

-You’re growing your business, aren’t you?
-That’s one of the major advantages of acquisition.
-Once the company grows, there’s going to be an increase in sales and profits.
+You're growing your business, aren't you?
+That's one of the significant advantages of acquisition.
+Once the company grows, sales and profits will increase.

-It helps in maintaining a business: Sometimes, businesses don’t retain their clients.
+It helps maintain a business: Sometimes, companies don't retain their clients.

 In such cases, they end up making profits and start seeing a downfall.
-To overcome these situations, businesses must start looking for new clients and try to retain the present ones.
-That’s going to keep them in the marketplace.
+To overcome these situations, businesses must begin seeking new clients and try to retain existing ones.
+That's going to keep them in the marketplace.

-The major drawback of acquisition is, it has a very short life span.
+The major drawback of acquisition is its very short lifespan.

 What are the Top Challenges to Great Customer Acquisition?